B0neShAd0w/Hacktoria/On the Wire.md

 We have a couple of options here, we could use an online tool like <a href="https://apackets.com/">A-Packets Online pcap file analyzer</a> or a tool like Wireshark.

-My personal preference is to use Wireshark.

 Let's fire up Wireshark and load the Capture file to see what is what...

-After the Capture file loads we can see there is a LOT of data to sift through, 37723 lines of a "needle in a haystack", we need to make this a little easier to deal with.
+After the Capture file loads we can see there is a LOT of data to sift through, 37723 lines of a "needle in a haystack", so we need to make this a little easier to deal with.

 ![image](https://user-images.githubusercontent.com/117080369/204091791-97339f55-9ac1-4a11-966e-507aa326af69.png)

-Let's start breaking this down to make it slightly more manageable. first let's set an `HTTP filter`
+Let's start breaking this down to make it slightly more manageable. first let's set an `http filter`

 ![image](https://user-images.githubusercontent.com/117080369/204092108-3b1b15f5-737f-43e8-bc24-6b9313b64150.png)